EN

 10. The text says that the professor’s dismissal was the result of …

-a) his questioning the official deficit data
+a) his wrong estimation of the deficit data

-b) his attempt to falsify the deficit data
+b) his questioning the official deficit data

 The battle for leadership contest goes far beyond personalities.
 It is a struggle for the very soul of conservatism, with London’s mayor, Boris Johnson, attempting to show that it can be a joyful, optimistic and a life-enhancing creed.
 As the champion of Merry England, Johnson, 49, has shown in two successive mayoral elections his ability to win votes from the Labour Party.
 David Cameron, although a good economic manager, has never managed to do that.
 Cameron has many gifts, but making ordinary people feel he is on their side is not one of them.